-The IAS 12 requires that DTL or DTA should be measured at tax rates as applicable in the period during which the asset is recovered or liability is settled i.e. based on tax rates & laws enacted or substantially enacted at the end of reporting period
+The IndAS 12 requires that DTL or DTA should be measured at tax rates as applicable in the period during which the asset is recovered or liability is settled i.e. based on tax rates & laws enacted or substantially enacted at the end of reporting period.

-A. Normally both current & deferred taxes are charged to the SOPL.
+A. Normally both current-tax & deferred tax expenses or deferred tax incomes are shown in the SOPL.

 a.
 Additional deferred tax that arises on the revaluation is recognized in Other Comprehensive Income.